Calorie-App/Calorie-App/project_spec.md

   - Implement functionality for user to not be able to proceed until both fields calorie goal and food to be searched.

 - Second Interaction will display the food the user searched for.
 The data displayed will be fetched from a Nutrition API.
 CalorieCalc will make an API call to the Nutrition API to fetch data such as the food name, calorie, fat saturated, protein, carbohydrates, and fiber to display it to the user.
 The user will then be asked to if he/she would like to consume the food searched.
+  - Implement functionality to allow user to keep on adding food to the list until the calorie goal is reached.
+  - Implement functionality to keep calorie count as food is added
+  - Toast displays message "Food can't be added since the calorie goal has been reached" once calorie goal is reached.

 - Third Interaction depends on the user's answer to the question "Would you like to consume this food?".
-If the user clicks no, then the application will take the user back to the main page, so he/she can search for another food item.
-If the user clicks the yes button, the food searched will be added to the RecyclerView.
-The user will be be able add food to the list until his/her calorie intake goal for the day is reached.
+  - If the user clicks no, then the application will take the user back to the main page, so he/she can search for another food item.
+  - If the user clicks the yes button, the food searched will be added to the RecyclerView.
+The user will be able add food to the list until his/her calorie intake goal for the day is reached.
 Then, the recyclerview will display the list of the food chosen by the user.
-  - Implement functionality to allow user to keep on adding food to the list until the calorie goal is reached.

 ## Wireframes